zriaz3/CPSC210JavaProject/README.md

 - As a user, I want to be able to remove my lost or found dog entry after the dog or owner is found.
 - As a user, I want to be able to compare my lost or found dog to entries from other users in my area.
 - As a user, I want to be able to claim a dog if it is my lost dog and get the contact of the user who posted it.
+- As a user, I want to be able to save a record of all the lost or found dogs and save one specific dog as the current dog to search.
+- As a user, I want to be able to load a record of all the lost or found dogs and load my last saved specific dog.